Course on CUDA Programming, November 30 -- December 15, 2023, at AIMS South Africa

 Many thanks to:

-- Google Deepmind for provision of time on the Google Cloud
+- Google for the Google Colab system

 webpage link checker